yatingodse19/php-multi-version/README.md

 Fill in the required information when prompted.
 The generated php-local.key and php-local.crt files will be used for both PHP 5.6 and PHP 7.4 domains.

-Please note that sensitive data such as SSL certificates and database files are included in this repository for demonstration purposes only, and should not be used in a production environment.